What will students study in Music this year?

 Year 9 (Extended Music Curriculum)

 Alongside the above topics, pupils will glean knowledge in music theory and reading of notated music.
-They will also have the opportunities to perform in ensembles and individually, they will compose using Sibelius, MuseScore and SoundTrap.
-Pupils will all be listening and appraising music throughout all of the above topics and across a wide range of genres.
-They will gain a critical understanding of music throughout a variety of genres and time periods.
+They will also have the opportunities to perform using voices, keyboards, ukuleles, guitars and drum kits as well as composing using music technology.
+Pupils will all be listening and appraising music throughout all of these topics and they will gain a critical understanding of music throughout a variety of genres and time periods.
 Each topic has a workbook attached to it with knowledge organisers that pupils will find useful to help with their learning overall.

 What are the major assessments this year?

 At the beginning of each topic, pupils will be required to complete a small online quiz to understand their knowledge of a topic to aid teacher planning.
-At the end of each topic, pupils will submit a practical assessment on either composition or performance (whichever the focus of the topic has been) and answer exam questions.
+At the end of each topic, pupils will submit a practical assessment on either composition or performance (whichever the focus of the topic has been).
 Practical verbal feedback is given at the end of each assessment.
-Your child will also complete listening and written assessments in line with the school calendar at the end of each term and more ad-hoc within the curriculum.
+Your child will also complete 3 listening and written assessments in line with the school calendar at the end of each term.

 What do assessments test?